Wallaroo, South Australia: European

 Matthew Flinders was the first European to visit the location.
 When he sailed by on 16 March 1802, he recorded that "the intermediate coast ... which extends several leagues to the north of the point, is low and sandy, but a few miles back it rises to a level land of moderate elevation, and is not ill-clothed with small trees."
 Wallaroo was first settled in 1851 by a sheep grazier, Robert Miller.
 In 1857, Walter Watson Hughes purchased the land and named it "Walla Waroo".
 The name was subsequently shortened to "Wallaroo".
 Copper was soon discovered in the Kadina area in 1859, and in Moonta (in a wombat hole) in 1861.
 Confusingly, the famous Wallaroo Mines were at Kadina, not Wallaroo.
 There were no copper mines at Wallaroo itself, although Wallaroo became a smelting and harbour town, not a mining town.

 The copper smelter was established in 1861.
 Wallaroo settlement was established on Wallaroo Bay by 1861 and was proclaimed as a government town on 29 January 1862.
 In June of that year, the cadastral Hundred of Wallaroo was proclaimed, allowing the surrounding land from coast to Wallaroo Mines to be allotted and sold as sections.
 The smelter grew and developed to eventually become the largest copper smelter outside of Wales.
 In addition to copper, the smelter also produced gold and lead, and included a sulphuric acid works, forming the largest and most important producer in Spencer Gulf, until the Port Pirie smelters were established in 1890.
 Trading prospered, and a jetty was built in 1861 for ships to bring in coal, timber, food and mining equipment.
 The first load of refined copper was shipped in 1862, and by 1868 over 100 tons were produced each week.

 Wallaroo was connected to Kadina by horse-drawn tramway in 1862 and to Moonta in 1866.
 By 1865, the population of Wallaroo was 3,000, and soon the government town was incorporated as the Town of Wallaroo on 25 June 1874.
 A rail connection to Adelaide was completed by 1880.
 Distilled sulphuric acid was also produced and superphosphate was manufactured between the 1890s and 1920s.
 The areas population peaked at 5,000 in 1920, and Wallaroo was Yorke Peninsula's largest and most important port until when copper production ceased in 1923.
 An automatic grain loader was built on the town's third jetty in 1958 and is currently in use.
-The local railway yards expanded to a significant size, but the use of the line diminished and it was closed in the 1990s and pulled up in 2017.
+The local railway yards expanded to a significant size, but the use of the line diminished and it was closed in the 1990s.
+Tourist trains occasionally used the line between Wallaroo and Bute until 2009.
+The line was pulled up in 2014.
 Today Wallaroo remains as a major grain port.